OpenNebula/docs/source/integration/references/compile.rst

 .. warning:: Do not forget to check the :ref:`Building Dependencies <build_deps>` for a list of specific software requirements to build OpenNebula.

 .. note::
-   If you need to build customized OpenNebula packages you can find the source packages for pubicly released versions available in the download repositories for easy rebuilds and customizations.
-If you need to access the package templates, please expose your case to <community-manager@opennebula.io>.
+   If you need to build customized OpenNebula packages you can find the source packages for publicly released versions available in the download repositories for easy rebuilds and customizations.
+If you need to access the packaging tools, please expose your case to <community-manager@opennebula.io>.

 Compiling the Software
 ================================================================================